tellor-io/sampleUsingTellor/README.md

 ## Sample project UsingTellor <a name="sample"> </a>

 <b>The Tellor oracle</b> is a decentralized oracle.
-It provides an option for contracts to securely interact with and obtain data from off-chain.
+It provides an option for contracts to interact securely with and obtain data from off-chain.

 This repository aims to provide an updated version of sample code that uses Tellor by using Ethers.js, Waffle,and Hardhat.

-For more in-depth information about Tellor checkout our [documenation](https://app.gitbook.com/@tellor-2/s/tellor-docs/), [whitepaper](https://tellor.io/whitepaper/) and [FAQ](https://tellor.io/faq/) page.
+For more in-depth information about Tellor, check out our [documentation](https://app.gitbook.com/@tellor-2/s/tellor-docs/), [whitepaper](https://tellor.io/whitepaper/) and [FAQ](https://tellor.io/faq/) page.

 Quick references are included below: